UnCoqui/TA100-GitFlowWebsite/5_MakeChangesToWebsite.md

 VS Code will open in the corresponding folder.
 If this does command does not launch VS Code for you, please follow these [instructions](https://code.visualstudio.com/docs/setup/mac) to configure this shortcut from Terminal.

 ### 3. Preview your work
-In order to preview your work in your browswer using Live Server.
-This is a VS code feature that will show a "live" version of the website.
+In order to preview your work in your browswer use Live Server.
+This is a VS code feature that will show a "live" version of the website and will update whne ou make chnages in the html.
 To access right click on the `<>home.html` file and select Open with Live Server from the pop up menu.

 <img src="images/SelectLiveServer.jpg" width="40%" length="40%">

-The webpage will open in your browser and should look like
+The webpage will open in your browser and should look like this:

 ### 4. Make the assigned changes to the website
 Each person will be assigned a cohort card number.
 You can find in the the HTML under "title" ```<p class="title">COHORT 1</p>```.